danduh/ai-ollama-py/README.md

-# pfmp-sage
+# ai-ollama-py

 ## Project Description
-pfmp-sage is a Flask server built with Python 3.10 that processes JSON payloads containing `context` and `prompt` strings.
+ai-ollama-py is a Flask server built with Python 3.10 that processes JSON payloads containing `context` and `prompt` strings.
 The server interacts with Ollama on port 11434 and exposes three endpoints:

 - `/api/admin_engine`
 - `/api/arc_engine`